 Several interstates have exchanges onto N Grand Blvd.
 The exchanges haven’t been updated in decades, and there are a few intersections that are more dangerous than others:

 - North Grand Boulevard and Montgomery Street: The intersection of North Grand Boulevard and Montgomery Street is Missouri’s most dangerous intersection.
 It’s also one of the most dangerous intersections in the country.
-This intersection has seen 6 fatal accidents during a 10-year span.

 - North Grand Boulevard and Interstate 64: I-64 exits onto Grand Blvd in the midtown area next to St. Louis University.
 Its main campus is north of the exit, and the university’s medical campus and facility lie just south of the exit.